-The influence of length variation on a transmitted particle burst were investigated using the inductive sensor described in section VII-B to record the distribution of the particle concentration at different distances from the injection point.
+The influence of length variation on a transmitted particle burst were investigated using the inductive sensor described in Section VII-B to record the distribution of the particle concentration at different distances from the injection point.
 Ten injections were performed for each distance and the characteristic values of maximal amplitude and full width at half maximum (FWHM) calculated for each injection pulse.
-Fig. 6 shows the average values and corresponding standard deviation observed for a length of 5 cm to 40 cm.
+Fig. 6 shows the average values and corresponding standard deviation observed for a length of 0 cm to 40 cm.
 As the channel length increases, the amplitude caused by the injection burst decreases.
 This is due to the laminar flow profile, causing an axial distribution of the injected burst as it travels through the transmission channel.
 Therefore, the peak concentration and burst length at the receiver depend on the channel length.
 Similarly, the FWHM and, as noise becomes more dominant, its deviation increases with the channel length.

-In a data transmission scenario, the transmission parameters have to be optimised for a given channel length and flow rate.
+In a data transmission scenario, the transmission parameters must be optimised for a given channel length and flow rate.
 Possible approaches to mitigating the negative impact of an increased channel length are increasing the injection volume or the symbol interval.

 For all other experiments a fixed channel length of 5 cm was chosen to compare the different testbed components.
+At this distance, the amplitude of an injected particle burst is attenuated by 3.6 dB in comparison to a measurement at the point of injection.